burzumishi/xenesis/README.md

 Supported OS
 ------------

-Linux, CygWin, HP-UX, and maybe more. ;)
+Linux, CygWin, HP-UX, FreeBSD, and maybe more. ;)

 Authors